• Disease Overview

 Treatment

-The treatment of fibrolamellar carcinoma is directed toward the specific symptoms that are apparent in each individual.
-Treatment may require the coordinated efforts of a team of specialists: physicians with expertise in the diagnosis and treatment of liver disorders (hepatologists), physicians who specialize in the diagnosis and treatment of cancer (medical oncologists), physicians who use radiation to treat cancer (radiation oncologists), physicians who use imaging to perform various interventions (interventional radiologists), surgeons who perform an operation to remove the cancer, and other healthcare professionals.
-Psychosocial support for the entire family is essential as well.
+The treatment of fibrolamellar carcinoma is tailored to each person’s situation and symptoms.
+Because this cancer can be complex, care usually involves a team of specialists, including: physicians with expertise in the diagnosis and treatment of liver disorders (hepatologists), physicians who specialize in the diagnosis and treatment of cancer (medical oncologists), physicians who use radiation to treat cancer (radiation oncologists), physicians who use imaging to perform various interventions (interventional radiologists), surgeons who perform an operation to remove the cancer, and other healthcare professionals.
+Emotional and social (psychosocial) support for the entire family is also very important.

-There are no standardized treatment protocols or guidelines for affected individuals.
-Due to the rarity of the disease, there are no treatment trials that have been tested on a large group of patients.
-Instead, various treatments including chemotherapy have been reported in the medical literature as part of smaller studies.
-Additional treatment trials would be very helpful to determine the long-term safety and effectiveness of specific medications and treatments for individuals with fibrolamellar carcinoma.
+Because fibrolamellar carcinoma is very rare, there are no standardized treatment guidelines, and there are no treatment trials that have been tested on a large group of patients.
+Instead, various treatments, including chemotherapy, have been reported in the medical literature as part of smaller research studies.
+More research is needed to determine the long-term safety and effectiveness of specific medications and treatments for individuals with fibrolamellar carcinoma.

 • < Previous section